KEGustafsson/grafana-trackmap-panel/README.md

 --------
 - More base maps + sea chart marks
 - Last location marked with boat icon
-- Hover location includes recorded data (hover is not cleared after mouse is away from map area)
+- Last and hover point locations include recorded data, pop-up (hover is not cleared after mouse is away from map area)